NEW ZEALAND SOLO TRAVEL

 Comprising of two main landmasses—the North and South Islands (with large Southern Alps and Mount Cook) – and approximately 600 smaller islands, the Kiwis enjoy many outdoor activities such as rugby – considered the national sport – cricket, football (soccer), basketball, netball, sailing, kayaking, skiing, going to the beach, hiking volcanoes, boogie boarding down sand dunes, wine tasting, and then some.

-NEW ZEALAND CURRENCY
+NEW ZEALAND TRAVEL PLANNING

 The New Zealand dollar (NZD or A$) – exchange rates are usually favorable for U.S. citizens.